cantoramann/plum/README.md

 - Speeding up the building process of local Rust projects with fully customizable plugins.
 - Fostering the learning process of Rust, especially in the context of building local agents.

+Self notes: deleting the CLI package does not affect the workspace Cargo.toml

 This project is currently a work in progress.
 More details soon.